jhallen/radioanalyzer/README.md

 This is a low cost instrument containing both a sweep generator and an oscilloscope.
-It is designed primarily to perform alignment on antique radios, but could be used as a more general purpose test instrument:
+It is designed primarily to perform alignment on antique radios, and is intended to replace classic marker sweep generators.

-The signal/sweep generator must generate an FM stereo signal up to 108 MHz, suitable for commercial broadcast receivers (up to 148 MHz for 2 meter ham radio would be preferred).
+The signal generator must be capacble of generating an FM stereo signal up to 108 MHz, suitable for commercial broadcast receivers (up to 148 MHz for 2 meter ham radio would be preferred).
 It must generate modulated AM up to 1.8 MHz (up to 30 MHz and with SSB support would be preferred for ham radio use).

 The output should be controlled with an attenuator.